Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 _**Prerequisite:** :weapon-prop-automatic: ^^Automatic^^ property_

-When make an Automatic attack using this weapon, you can add your ability modifier to the damage roll of the second attack.
+When you make an :weapon-prop-automatic: Automatic attack using this weapon, you can add your ability modifier to the damage roll of the second attack.

 ---